python-spain/PyConES2020-web/README.md

 ## Where and when

 The eighth edition of PyConES will be held on **October 3rd, 2020** as an online event.
+There will be as well a [Django workshop with Pyladies](/pyladies.html) on October 2nd, in the afternoon.

 ## Code of Conduct